AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications.md

 The first parameter of both the operations accept  the path and name of the template file (for example ExpenseClaim.xdp).
 You can specify a fully qualified path, reference path of your AEM Repository, or path of a binary file.
 The second parameter accepts an XML document that is merged with the template while generating the output document.

-The [API reference documentation](https://git.corp.adobe.com/pages/livecycle/forms/docgen/) provides detailed information about all the parameters, authentication methods, and various services provided by APIs.
+The [API reference documentation](https://documentcloud.adobe.com/link/track?uri=urn:aaid:scds:US:b1223732-ae0f-4921-bdc0-c31e48b56044) provides detailed information about all the parameters, authentication methods, and various services provided by APIs.
+The API reference documentation is also available in the [.yaml file](assets/swagger.yaml).
+You can download the [swagger.yaml](assets/swagger.yaml) file and [upload it to postman to check functionality of APIs](https://video.tv.adobe.com/v/335771).

 ## Using the Communications APIs {#workflows}